EvansNjogu/NumerosityBasedCategorization/README.md

 [![CUDA](https://img.shields.io/badge/CUDA-12.4-76B900.svg?style=flat&logo=nvidia&logoColor=white)](https://developer.nvidia.com/cuda-toolkit)
 # Numerosity-Based Categorization in Neural Networks

-This repository contains the complete source code, datasets, and experiments accompanying my MSc thesis: **"Numerosity-Based Categorization in Neural Networks."**
+This repository contains the complete source code, datasets and experiments accompanying my MSc thesis: **"Numerosity-Based Categorization in Neural Networks."**
-The project investigates how deep learning models can perceive and categorize quantities into abstract concepts such as **"few"**, **"medium"**, and **"many"**, instead of relying on precise counts.
+The project investigates how deep learning models can perceive and categorize quantities into abstract concepts such as **"few"**, **"medium"** and **"many"**, instead of relying on precise counts.

-> 📚 This work has been officially submitted and is pending approval and defense as part of the MSc program at Eötvös Loránd University (ELTE), Faculty of Informatics (2025).
-Supervised by Dr László Gulyás.
+This repository contains the complete source code, datasets and experiments for the MSc thesis:

-## Overview
+**“Numerosity-Based Categorization in Neural Networks”**, completed at Eötvös Loránd University (ELTE), Faculty of Informatics, and graded **5/5**.

-Precise counting is often unnecessary or impractical in real-world scenarios.
-This research explores how neural networks can learn **approximate quantity categories**, enabling faster, more flexible reasoning.
+Supervised by Dr. László Gulyás, the work is currently being prepared for presentation at leading AI conferences.

-The project evaluates both baseline convolutional (CNN) models and CNN + Transformer hybrid models across a range of synthetic and structured datasets, including:
+## 🔍 Project Summary

-- Dot patterns
+The project explores how neural networks can learn to **categorize quantities** (e.g., *few*, *medium*, *many*) without relying on precise counting.
-- Silhouette compositions (MPEG-7 inspired)
+Instead of designing counting mechanisms, we evaluate whether models can form **abstract numerical concepts** from raw visual data—a skill humans and animals exhibit in approximate number sense.

-- Controlled pixel-ratio datasets
+This work evaluates both **CNN** and **CNN + Transformer** architectures across diverse synthetic datasets, aiming to uncover perceptual generalization and emergent biases in quantity estimation.

-Key research questions include:
+## 🧪 Core Questions

-- Can neural models abstract numerosity beyond low-level visual cues?
+- Can neural models abstract quantity across unrelated object types?
-- How do models generalize across variations such as occlusion, clustering and shape changes?
+- Do visual cues like pixel ratio or clustering affect prediction biases?
-- Do models exhibit human-like biases (e.g., underestimation in dense scenes)?
+- Can these models generalize numerosity across changes in object shape, occlusion, or domain?

 ## Highlights